Chantelle Atkins: Characterisation

 Chantelle is billed as "compassionate and bubbly" with the same "hair-trigger temper" as her mother.
 Although she appears "friendly [and] easygoing", she has underlying traits of a Taylor.
 Chantelle values family and is "devoted to her [children] and fiercely protective of her five siblings".
 Discussing her personality, Oates stated that Chantelle "certainly has that feisty Taylor streak".
 She added that the character is "tough, sharp and streetwise".
-Chantelle is trained as an experienced hairdreser.
+Chantelle is trained as an experienced hairdresser.

 The character's backstory states that she grew up in a "humble" setting, before meeting Gray who "swept [her] off her feet and whisked her away".
 Stanley told Daniel Kilkelly of Digital Spy that Chantelle has established her own life away from her family.
 A show spokesperson thought that Chantelle's absence from the Taylor family was "tough for Karen".
 Oates explained that Chantelle's backstory establishes her in the family as "the one who's 'done good'" by settling down in a marriage with Gray.
 She summarised that Chantelle has a "picture-perfect lifestyle", which places her in dispute with her family.
 Plummer initially felt pressure to join the established Taylor family as she wanted to portray Chantelle as "the long-lost sister".